browserengineering/book/book/scripts.md

 if it sounds interesting!] so this chapter uses the `dukpy` library for executing JavaScript.

-[DukPy](https://github.com/amol-/dukpy) is a Python library that wraps a JavaScript interpreter called [Duktape](https://duktape.org).
-The most famous JavaScript interpreters are those used in browsers:
-TraceMonkey (Firefox), JavaScriptCore (Safari), and V8 (Chrome).
-Unlike those implementations, which are extremely fast but also extremely complex, Duktape aims to be simple and extensible, and is usually used as a simple scripting language used inside a larger C or C++ project.[^1]
+[DukPy](https://github.com/amol-/dukpy) wraps a JavaScript interpreter called [Duktape](https://duktape.org).
+The most famous JavaScript interpreters are those used in browsers: TraceMonkey (Firefox), JavaScriptCore (Safari), and V8 (Chrome).
+Unlike those implementations, which are extremely fast but also extremely complex, Duktape aims to be simple and extensible, and is usually embedded inside a larger C or C++ project.[^1]

-[^1]: For examples, games are usually written in C or C++ to implement
+[^1]: For examples, in a video game the high-speed graphics code is
-    high-speed graphics, but use a simpler language to implement the actual plot of the game.
+    usually written in C or C++ , but the actual plot of the game is usually written in a simpler language.

-Like any JavaScript engine, DukPy not only executes JavaScript code, but also allows JavaScript code to call Python functions that have been *exported* to it.
+Like other JavaScript engines, DukPy not only executes JavaScript code, but also allows JavaScript code to call *exported* Python functions.
 We'll be using this feature to allow JavaScript code to modify the web page it's running on.

 The first step to using DukPy is installing it.
-On most machines, including on Windows, macOS, and Linux systems, you should be able to do this with the command:
+On most machines, including on Windows, macOS, and Linux systems, you should be able to do this with:

 ``` {.example}
 pip3 install dukpy
 ```

-::: {.quirk}
+::: {.installation}
 Depending on your computer, the `pip3` command might be called `pip`, or you might use `easy_install` instead.
-You may need to install `pip3`.
+You may also need to install `pip3`.
 If you do your Python programming through an IDE, you may need to use your IDE's package installer.
 If nothing else works, you can build [from source](https://github.com/amol-/dukpy).